ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/02-binary-trees.md

 - Prio 2: merge quizzes (files 01q, 01q2), perhaps move to another section?
 :::

-A very common type of trees are *binary* trees.
+As we explained in the introduction, trees form a family of related structures.
+In a [general tree]{.term}, a node may have any number of children.
+The children may or may not have a meaningful order.
+Many applications fit that flexible model.
+But one special case is particularly important in data structures and algorithms: the [binary tree]{.term}.

-A binary tree is either empty (no nodes), or is a root node with a value and exactly two children (hence binary) that are also binary trees.
+A binary tree is either empty, or it consists of a root node with a value and exactly two children that are themselves binary trees.
+These two children are ordered.
+So we distinguish between the left child and the right child.
+It is common to say that a binary tree node has at most two children, but that description hides an important point.
+If a node has only one child, it matters whether that child is on the left or on the right.
-The children of a node has a specific order, so every node has a left and a right child.
+So it is often clearer to think of a binary tree node as always having a left subtree and a right subtree.

-Sometimes binary trees are described as having at most two children, but that is unwieldy because there is a difference between having a right and a left child.
-When you see trees drawn as the on on the left below, it is important to understand that it is actually as on the right, with the black dots showing empty trees.
+Either subtree may be empty.

+This is illustrated below.
+The tree drawn on the left and the tree drawn on the right represent the same binary tree.
+The black dots make the empty subtrees explicit.

 ![](images/Trees-BinaryTreeWithNulls.svg){width=70%}

-A node with no children (or more correctly, with only empty children) is called a *leaf*.
-Non-leaf nodes are sometimes called *inner* nodes, or *branches*.
+A node with two empty subtrees is called a *leaf node*.
+Non-leaf nodes are called *internal nodes*, or sometimes *branches*.
-In the illustration above, the nodes containing 5 and 6 are leaves.
+In the illustration above, the nodes containing 5 and 6 are leaf nodes.

 ![An example of a binary tree with nodes labeled by letters.](images/Trees-BinaryTreeExample.svg){width=60% #fig:example_bintree}

-@fig:example_bintree shows a binary tree that we will be using as a running example.
-Study it and consider: Which nodes are leaves?
+@fig:example_bintree shows a binary tree that we will use as a running example.
+Study it and consider these questions:
+Which nodes are leaf nodes?
 How many empty subtrees are hidden in the picture?
-What is the path from node A to node H?
+What is the path from node `A` to node `H`?

 <!--